threefoldtech/info_grid/src/getstarted/ssh_guide/ssh_guide.md

   * In the Profile Manager settings
     * Paste the seed phrase
     * Paste the SSH public key
-    * Refresh the page for the profile to be accessible
+    * You might need to refresh the page for the profile to be accessible
   * Deploy a Full VM on the TF Grid
     * Select Planetary Network in Network
     * After deployment